John-Cavalcanti/ChallengeTekna/README.md

 This project was developed using python 3 and some of their libraries, alogside with some google libraries so that we can access the google sheet.
 Then following there is a guide to help you run the code.

+Follow it step by step to prevent errors.

 ### 1 - Python installation

 First we need to make sure that our engine is working.
 Check if python3 is installed in you computer, run this code on the terminal of your preference(i recommend git bash if you are on windows) :